dchen23/zaigeiwo2fenzhong/PITCHME.md

 <br>
 @ul[spaced-list-items](false)
 **Status:**
   - The Benefits of using Docker
-  + Easily Setup and Backup
-  + Good Scalability

   - The Benefits of using Phabricator
-  + Pre-Commit *Code Review*
-  + Robust **Git**, Mercurial, and SVN System
 @ulend
 @snapend